 Additionally, the Massachusetts secretary of the Commonwealth is investigating 63 brokers who sold GPB Capital’s private placements.

-InvestmentNews reported that on July 19, 2019, a former GPB business partner filed a complaint in Norfolk Superior Court against GPB.
+This lawsuit comes months after InvestmentNews reported that, on July 19, 2019, a former GPB business partner filed a complaint in Norfolk Superior Court against GPB.
 According to the article, David Rosenberg, chief executive of Prime Automotive Group, alleged that GPB was running a Ponzi-like scheme.
 InvestmentNews explained that the complaint accused GPB of using investors’ money to “prop up” the performance of the auto dealerships the company owned, as well as finance payments to some other investors.

 Ponzi Schemes are often very unstable investments.
 These scams are able to promise high rates of return by using money from new investors to pay off earlier investors.
 In Ponzi schemes, the investors who get out the earliest often receive more compensation than the ones who try to get out last, or don’t get out at all.

-GPB Admits Significant Drop in Fund Values: GPB Automotive and GPB Holdings II Plunge
+GPB Admits Up To 73% Drop in Fund Values: GPB Automotive and GPB Holdings II Plunge

 InvestmentNews reported that, according to a document distributed by GPB in June of 2019, the company admitted that at the end of 2018, its funds had declined in value from 25% to 73%, with its two largest funds, GPB Automotive Portfolio and GPB Holdings II, dropping by nearly 40% and 25.4% respectively.
 This means, for example, that investors who initially put $100,000 into a GPB fund are left with $27,000 to $75,000 of their principal investment, depending on which fund they invested in.
 And they can’t pull that money out, because GPB suspended redemptions.